Did you know? More than 20 percent of all new students are transfers.

 All application materials, including the official TEAS score report, must be received by the Admissions Office on or before January 15 for consideration.
 Transfer applicants who meet the below minimum criteria will be added to a rank-based review pool.
 At that time, a committee of nursing faculty and professional staff will rank applicants using a variety of academic criteria and relevant experience.
 Notification of an admissions decision will go out on, or around February 15.

 - A minimum 2.75 cumulative GPA is required.

 - Successful completion of college biology (including the lab) with a minimum grade of C. If students have not taken a college biology course, we will refer to their high school transcript to determine eligibility.

-- A minimum score of 62 on the TEAS exam (This will increase to a minimum of 68 for Fall of 2022).
+- A minimum score of 62 on the TEAS exam.
 Students are allowed a maximum of two attempts at the TEAS.
 It is recommended that students wait a minimum of 6 weeks before repeating the exam if the desired score is not achieved after the first attempt.
 Exam scores are valid for 2 years from the date of the exam.
-Please note that an admissions decision will not be made until official TEAS exam scores have been submitted.

 - Completion of an associate degree in nursing with a minimum 2.5 cumulative GPA.

 - A completed SUNY Application or The Common Application.

 - There is a $50 non-refundable and non-transferable fee for each application.

 - Applicants graduating with a SUNY or CUNY associate degree do not incur an application fee when completing the SUNY Application only.

 - Students facing financial hardship may have the fee waived by submitting a Fee Waiver Form.